jeremykohn/ONMjs/README.md

 ONMjs
 =====

-ONMjs is a generic Object Namespace Manager library for Javascript applications.
+ONMjs is a generic Object Namespace Manager library for Javascript applications. xx